 Compared to a nitro varnish, the oil varnish is applied sometimes as slowly as one day at a time to allow each layer to dry completely.

-It has much better resistance over time, and the oil varnish is elastic enough to handle any dimensional changes to the violin’s body.
+It has a much better resistance over time, and the oil varnish is elastic enough to handle any dimensional changes to the violin’s body.

 Some players prefer a more exciting appearance with colored violins, and this is even more common for electric models.